FernandoAltamirano/todo-app/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+YOU CAN SEE MY VERSION OF THIS PROJECT IN https://todoapp-fernando.herokuapp.com/